Jaluus/Automated2DMaterialSearch/Programm/Databank Module/readme.md

 # Databank Module

+## First Use

+### Database creation

+1. Open the psql shell and login, or use a Database manager of your choice (like Datagrep).
+2. Create a new Database with `CREATE DATABASE mydatabase`.
+3. Create 2 new Tables, I may implement this in python directly.

-## The Config File
+### The Config File

-You need to create a database.ini config file which looks like this
+You need to create a database.ini config file which looks like this for connecting to it via Python

     [postgresql]
     host=localhost
-    database=testing
+    database=mydatabase
     user=postgres
     password=postgres
     port=5432

 ## What is being saved
 Table Image